-UNBC is a member of Borealis, the Dataverse Repository, allowing all UNBC researchers to deposit data for discovery and sharing.
+UNBC is a member of Borealis, the Canadian Dataverse Repository, allowing all UNBC researchers to deposit data for discovery and sharing.
 This platform can accept all file formats and allows researchers to maintain control of their data, setting permissions for access along a spectrum from publicly available to available only by requesting the data from the researcher.

 This platform will allow you to easily comply with any data sharing requirements of grants or journals in which you are publishing your results, creates a DOI for your dataset automatically, and allows you to view metrics to measure the impact of your data, including views and downloads.